nimannji/chromium_GUI/README.md

 Now we need to switch to Xorg as the default display server

-5.Create an XRDP startup script
+5. Create an XRDP startup script
 ```
 sudo nano /etc/xrdp/startwm.sh
 ```

-6.Add the following content to the end of startwm.sh file
+6. Add the following content to the end of startwm.sh file
 ```
 #!/bin/sh